LordMike/blog.mbwarez.dk/posts/2025/04/bad-disks-dmsetup/readme.txt

 > ℹ️ Info: Now, if you move the disk to a new computer or similarly, then mounting the first partition will show the information needed to mount the second partition using dmsetup.

 > ⚠️ Important: It is possible to mount the second partition, as it will contain actual filesystem headers.
-A future version of this post might delve into making the partition unreadable as a filesystem.
-For example by remapping sectors such that the first sector is actually later on in the disk.

-## Summary
-By using this method, you can salvage a disk with bad sectors and make it usable again without having to replace it.
-This approach is especially useful when working with filesystems that do not support marking bad blocks, like ZFS.

-You can replicate this process for other disks by adjusting the disk IDs and table filenames.
+Ensure you only use the mapped device.